‘Hold still, old boy. I’m almost done.’

 Taïga steps out on the balcony.
 She can see three familiar silhouettes gesticulating on the lawn – Jayler, Tyler and Darryl.

 ‘Hey!
 We waited for you!
 Why did you bail on us?’

 Tyler scratches his head as he climbs into the backseat with Darryl.
-I’ll get me some wheels so I can take Taïga for a ride – as soon as I get 16!
+I’ll get me some wheels so I can take a girl for a ride – as soon as I get sixteen!
 The turquoise one Art brought home last weekend would be just right…

 Jayler pats her knee and winks.
 ‘Wait and see!’

 Taïga takes his hand off her knee with a look that says “don’t even think about it”.
 Then she smiles to show that she’s not a buzz kill.
 ‘I just love surprises!’